kaizer1v/-sublime-snippets/sublime-text/README.md

 - you can check [this repo](https://github.com/praveenpuglia/github_markdown_snippets) to see all the shortcuts provided

 ## Settings
-Contains user settings as JSON object
+Contains user settings as JSON object, present in the `sublime-text` directory of this repo

 ## Fonts
 You can run the following command to install "Monaco" Font on your machine to be used by sublime text.